 The Company has set a water recycling ratio target of 10% to reduce water consumption per unit of production volume, and is working on water reuse by recirculating water used to backwash microfiltration membranes, etc.

-MC is involved in the copper mining business in Chile and Peru.
-Since copper mining requires a large amount of water, each mine is working on the implementation of technologies to maximize the water efficiency of operational processes in order to reduce new water intake.
-The Los Bronces Copper Mine (located in Chile's Metropolitan Region), in which MC invests together with Anglo American plc (AA), reuses approximately 80% of the water utilized in the production processes in the mine.
-AA is also working to increase water recycling from tailings and the utilization of industrial wastewater and treated sewage water procured from third parties.
-In addition, AA has recently signed a contract for the procurement of desalinated water from 2025 to ensure stable, long-term water supply for operations while also providing clean water to approximately 35,000 people in communities local to the operation.
+Since copper mining requires a large amount of water, each mine is working to introduce technologies to maximize the water efficiency in the operational processes in order to reduce new water intake.
+At Los Bronces Copper Mine (located in Chile's Metropolitan Region), in which MC invests together with Anglo American plc (AA), approximately 80% of the water utilized in the production processes is recycled.
+Efforts are also being made to increase water recycling from tailings and utilize industrial wastewater and treated sewage water procured from third parties.
+In addition, a contract has recently been signed for the procurement of desalinated water from 2026 to ensure stable and long-term water supply for operations and provide clean water to the local communities of approximately 35,000 residents.

 Toyo Reizo Co., Ltd., one of MC’s consolidated subsidiaries, has declared in its environmental policy that it will reduce the amount of water resources to be used in its production processes and will take preventative measures against the discharge of pollutants.
 It has also set targets to reduce water consumption on both a single fiscal year and mid-term basis, and engages in reduction activities.
 In particular, MC aims to reduce its environmental impact by saving water.
 To achieve this, it calculates consumption and discharge amounts in plants and related facilities with high water consumption for monthly assessment and review.
 In addition to these efforts to reduce water consumption, MC has also set targets for the reduction of CO2 and waste discharge and for the implementation rate of food waste recycling, etc. while seeking continual improvements though a PDCA cycle.